callidaria/stroemungsabriss/README.md

 ## v0.0.5 DEV

 ### features:
-- streamlined world loading without double main loop
+- dynamic world loading
 - finding all FIXMEs, TODOs & DEPRECATEDs in source code and show in ccb console by path

 ### optimizations:
+- system to remove world objects should they have been deemed obsolete
 - hotplugging controllers
 - switching dynamically between input methods
 - autoremoving all libraries when the whole project gets rebuilt

 ### fixes:
+- FIXED: double main loop
 - FIXED: memory leaks

 ## v0.0.4 DEV [UNX]